This add-on is operated by Zerigo

 If your domain is handling mail, you will need to manage your MX Records.
 The Zerigo DNS add-on provides support for this by allowing you access to Zerigo’s web based management interface.
 Here’s how you use it:

-- Use the add-ons menu on the upper right, and select the Zerigo DNS add-on.
+- In the add-ons section click on the Zerigo add-on.
+Zerigo Addon Link

 - Once on the add-on page, click the “Configure” for the domain you’d like to manage.